ivanachillee/ivanachillee/README.md

 Welcome to my GitHub!
 I’m Ivan, a Data Scientist and Software Developer based in Dublin<sup>(*)</sup>.
 I am currently thinking new innovative ideas that allow me to intersect all of my different types of knowledge to create astounding projects, so if you see it a little empty, that’s why!<br>

-🔮 I’m currently working on [Starbucks Marketing: The statistics of coffee transactions.](https://github.com/ivanachillee/starbucks-marketing)<br>
+🔮 I’m currently working on [Human Decoder: Exploring personality traits.](https://github.com/ivanachillee/human-decoder)<br>
 💬 Ask me about... everything!

 <br>